realStandal/kratos-react-example/readme.md

 ### 3.3) Test Registration

 Navigate to `http://127.0.0.1:3000/auth/register`.
-You should be automatically redirected to the `/self-service/registration/browser` endpoint, it'll likely happen faster than you can tell.
-You'll know you're successful if you see `?flow=XXXX...` as a query in the URL.
+You should be automatically redirected to Kratos' `/self-service/registration/browser` endpoint, it'll likely happen faster than you can tell.
+You'll know it happened successfully if you see `?flow=XXXX...` as a query in the URL.

 At this point, you've initiated the registration-flow.
 You can use `?flow` to interact with a few of the Kratos endpoints. `curl` the following: `/self-service/registration/flows?id=string` substituting `string` with your flow-ID.
 This will provide you with information on the registration flow.